Clastify logo

 A stoma is a pore in the leaf epidermis that allows gases to diffuse between internal air spaces and the outside air.
 Guard cells are paired epidermal cells that change shape to alter the aperture of a stoma.
 When stomata open, carbon dioxide enters and oxygen leaves; when they close, water loss falls, but carbon dioxide uptake is restricted too.

 The spongy mesophyll is a photosynthetic leaf tissue with loosely arranged cells and large air spaces that increase the internal surface area for gas exchange.
-Carbon dioxide diffuses through stomata into the air spaces, dissolves in moisture on mesophyll cell walls, and then moves into cells containing chloroplasts.
+Carbon dioxide diffuses through stomata into the air spaces, dissolves in moisture on mesophyll cell walls, then diffuses into cells containing chloroplasts.
 Oxygen produced by photosynthesis diffuses the other way.
-Image

 Veins are vascular bundles in leaves that contain xylem and phloem for transport.
-Xylem brings in water to replace water lost by evaporation and to support photosynthesis; phloem carries sugars away.
-So leaf gas exchange is tied to plant transport, just as lung gas exchange is tied to blood flow in mammals.
+Xylem supplies water to replace water lost by evaporation and to support photosynthesis; phloem carries sugars away.
+So leaf gas exchange is linked to plant transport, just as lung gas exchange is linked to blood flow in mammals.

 What a plan diagram shows

-A plan diagram is a low-power biological drawing showing the distribution and relative positions of tissues, without drawing individual cells.
-In a transverse section of a dicotyledonous leaf, it should show tissue regions, clear boundaries, and labels.
-Don’t include detailed cell contents here.
+A plan diagram is a low-power biological drawing showing where tissues are and how they sit relative to one another, without drawing individual cells.
+In a transverse section of a dicotyledonous leaf, it should show tissue regions, clean boundaries and labels.
+Save detailed cell contents for a different type of drawing.

-A typical dicotyledonous leaf transverse section has the upper epidermis at the top, often with a cuticle.
-Below that sits the palisade mesophyll, then the spongy mesophyll with air spaces, vascular tissue in the veins, and the lower epidermis at the bottom, often with stomata.
+A typical dicotyledonous leaf transverse section has the upper epidermis at the top, often with a cuticle; palisade mesophyll underneath; spongy mesophyll with air spaces below that; vascular tissue in the veins; and the lower epidermis at the bottom, often with stomata.
 In the vein, xylem is usually positioned toward the upper side and phloem toward the lower side.
-Image

 Use single, continuous lines when drawing, and keep the proportions faithful to the specimen.
-Label tissues rather than individual cells, unless the question specifically asks for cells.
-Tissue distribution links directly to function: palisade mesophyll receives strong light, spongy mesophyll supports gas diffusion, epidermis protects, and veins connect the leaf to the rest of the plant.
+Label tissues, not individual cells, unless the question specifically asks for cells.
+Tissue distribution links to function: palisade mesophyll receives strong light, spongy mesophyll supports gas diffusion, epidermis protects, and veins connect the leaf to the rest of the plant.

 Why gas exchange causes water loss

 Transpiration is the loss of water vapour from the aerial parts of a plant, mainly through stomata.
-Leaf gas exchange makes it unavoidable: the mesophyll cell walls have to stay moist so carbon dioxide and oxygen can dissolve and diffuse.
+Leaf gas exchange makes this hard to avoid: mesophyll cell walls have to stay moist so carbon dioxide and oxygen can dissolve and diffuse.

-Water evaporates from the moist cell walls of the spongy mesophyll into the air spaces inside the leaf.
-When the water vapour concentration is higher inside the leaf than outside, water vapour diffuses out through the stomata.
+Water evaporates from the moist walls of spongy mesophyll cells into the air spaces inside the leaf.
+When the water vapour concentration is higher inside the leaf than in the outside air, water vapour diffuses out through the stomata.
 Open stomata help the plant take in carbon dioxide, but they also let more water escape.
-That's the plant version of a biological compromise.
+That’s the plant version of a biological compromise.

 Factors affecting transpiration rate

 Temperature usually increases transpiration.
-At higher temperatures, water molecules have more kinetic energy, so evaporation from cell walls increases; warm air can also hold more water vapour before it becomes saturated.
-Image
+At higher temperatures, water molecules have more kinetic energy, so evaporation from cell walls rises; warm air can also hold more water vapour before it becomes saturated.

 Humidity has the opposite effect.
-High relative humidity reduces the water vapour gradient between the leaf air spaces and the outside air, so diffusion of water vapour out of the leaf slows down.
-If the air outside is saturated, net water loss by transpiration can approach zero.
+High relative humidity makes the water vapour gradient between the leaf air spaces and the outside air smaller, so water vapour diffuses out more slowly.
+If the outside air is saturated, net water loss by transpiration can approach zero.

 Measuring stomatal density

 Stomatal density is the number of stomata per unit area of leaf surface.
-You can measure it from a microscope view of peeled epidermis, or from a cast of the leaf surface.
-To make a leaf cast, clear nail varnish is usually spread over a smooth leaf surface, left to dry, then peeled off and mounted on a slide.
+You can measure it using a microscope view of a peeled epidermis, or from a cast of the leaf surface.
+To make a leaf cast, clear nail varnish is usually brushed onto a smooth leaf surface, left to dry, peeled away, and mounted on a slide.

-A simple practical method works like this: focus the epidermal peel or cast under high power, count the stomata in the field of view, move to another area, then repeat.
+The practical method is simple.
+Focus the epidermal peel or cast under high power, count the stomata in the field of view, move to a fresh area, then repeat the count.
 If you know the diameter of the field of view, you can use its area in the calculation.
 Micrographs can be counted in exactly the same way, provided the area represented by the image is known.

 Reliability and biological variation

-Repeated measurements make the result more reliable.
+Repeating measurements improves reliability.
 Leaves are biological material, not manufactured tiles: stomata are not spread perfectly evenly, and the upper and lower epidermis may differ.
-By repeating counts, you reduce the effect of an unusual field of view and can calculate a mean.
+Several counts reduce the effect of an unusual field of view and allow a mean to be calculated.

-Replicate trials should include several fields of view, ideally from several leaves and plants.
-Variation between repeats is useful information, not just nuisance noise.
-Low variation supports confidence in the mean; high variation shows the sample may be patchy or the method needs tightening.
+Replicate trials should use several fields of view, ideally from several leaves and plants.
+Variation between repeats gives useful information; it isn’t just nuisance noise.
+Low variation supports confidence in the mean, while high variation suggests the sample may be patchy or the method needs tightening.

 Haemoglobin and cooperative binding

-Cooperative binding is a binding pattern where one ligand attaching to a protein changes the protein’s shape, making later ligand binding easier or harder.
-In haemoglobin, the binding of one oxygen molecule to a haem group changes the shape of the whole molecule, so the remaining haem groups bind oxygen more readily.
-When oxygen begins to dissociate, the reverse occurs, and further unloading becomes easier.
-Image
+Cooperative binding is a binding pattern where the attachment of one ligand changes the protein, making later ligand binding easier or harder.
+In haemoglobin, the first oxygen molecule that binds to a haem group alters the molecule’s shape, so the remaining haem groups bind oxygen more readily.
+Once oxygen begins to dissociate, the reverse occurs, making further unloading easier.

 This adaptation lets haemoglobin load oxygen effectively in the lungs, where oxygen concentration is high, and unload it readily in respiring tissues, where oxygen concentration is lower.
 As a result, blood can transport far more oxygen than plasma alone could dissolve.